akeneo/pim-api-docs/content/guides/translation-connection/step3-how-to-build-your-connector.md

 Then, Julia must create 6 new attributes in this attribute group:

-* `Translation submission name`: This attribute allows Julia to set a name to her translation project.
-It also allows her to easily find this project with this name in the interface of your online translation solution.
+* `Translation submission name`: This attribute allows Julia to set a name for her translation project.
+It'll also allow her to easily find the project in the interface of your online translation solution.
 Set up this attribute as followed:
   - Attribute type: text
   - Attribute code: `translationName`
   - Attribute label: `Translation submission name`